VinaLx/VinaLx.github.io/_posts/2017-09-13-haskell-basic-monad-3.md

 map2 :: Functor f => (a -> b -> c) -> f a -> f b -> f c
 ~~~

 The rationale is that we just promise that we never change the context of functor, but two functors may have different contexts, then what is the context of the result?
-Functor never knows.
+Functor just doesn't know.

 Careful readers must notice that this operation is provided by the `Applicative`, which gives us some ability to "change" the contexts we have.